 “By understanding and increasing just this one capacity of the human brain, an enormous amount of social change can be fostered.
 Failure to understand and cultivate empathy, however, could lead to a society in which no one would want to live—a cold, violent, chaotic, and terrifying war of all against all.
 This destructive type of culture has appeared repeatedly in various times and places in human history and still reigns in some parts of the world.
 And it’s a culture that we could be inadvertently developing throughout America if we do not address current trends in child rearing, education, economic inequality, and our core values.” ― Bruce D. Perry, Born for Love: Why Empathy Is Essential–and Endangered

-To learn more about the side-effects of spanking, click the following links:
+To learn more about the side effects of spanking, click the following links:

 The effects of spanking confirmed by 50 years of research